This post was originally written on June 24. It has been updated to reflect any major changes to universities' plans for the fall semester.

 Michigan State University

-Meanwhile, a COVID-19 outbreak has been connected to the popular student bar Harper’s.
+A COVID-19 outbreak was connected to the popular student bar Harper’s in June.
 34 cases are connected to Harper’s, and anyone who visited the bar from June 12-20 are cautioned to watch for symptoms.

 Central Michigan University